echiner/GFTMasterBigDataUPV/exercise1_data_ingestion/README.md

     * Keystore Passwd: FSDWYWIBfOf0beegaOXYsHnF2JHiFFEDx0UxCA5EQqU
     * Key Passwd: FSDWYWIBfOf0beegaOXYsHnF2JHiFFEDx0UxCA5EQqU
     * Trustore Passwd: Ba9Cuw6qam8/CziLiXmUIkjuxYmf/UzLYlJemlqrxjQ
-  * Save and enable the services
+  * Save and enable the services (lightning bolt icon)

 Now the workflow is configured and should look something like this (with no "warning sign"):